dillonkearns/elm-form/README.md

 ## Core Values

 - Progressive Enhancement - to make things more robust, and to leverage existing standards to get features for free instead of re-inventing them for every app.
 Forms are great for sending data to servers, lets use them!
-Let's go back our Web fundamentals - it's worth reading [the MDN docs on form submissions](https://developer.mozilla.org/en-US/docs/Learn/Forms/Sending_and_retrieving_form_data) to understand the core building blocks.
+Let's go back to our Web fundamentals - it's worth reading [the MDN docs on form submissions](https://developer.mozilla.org/en-US/docs/Learn/Forms/Sending_and_retrieving_form_data) to understand the core building blocks.
 - Accessibility - using standards to provide an experience that supports a broad range of users and use cases

 ## Core Ideas